leandog/intelligent-engineering-with-ai/C-Sharp/04-roman-numeral-calculator/README.md

 ### Potential Questions to Ask Tyler Morgan

-- **Starting with TDD**: "How should I start TDD for the Roman Calculator problem?"
+- **Starting with TDD**: "How should I start TDD for the Roman Numeral Calculator Kata problem?"
-- **Writing Initial Tests**: "What are some good initial test cases for the Roman Calculator problem?"
+- **Writing Initial Tests**: "What are some good initial test cases for the Roman Numeral Calculator Kata problem?"
-- **Using AI Tools**: "How can I effectively use GitHub Copilot to assist with writing tests for the Roman Calculator?"
+- **Using AI Tools**: "How can I effectively use GitHub Copilot to assist with writing tests for the Roman Numeral Calculator Kata?"
-- **Handling Edge Cases**: "What are some edge cases I should consider when writing tests for the Roman Calculator?"
+- **Handling Edge Cases**: "What are some edge cases I should consider when writing tests for the Roman Numeral Calculator Kata?"
-- **Refactoring Tips**: "How can I refactor my Roman Calculator code to ensure it's clean and maintainable?"
+- **Refactoring Tips**: "How can I refactor my Roman Numeral Calculator Kata code to ensure it's clean and maintainable?"